openyurtio/openyurt.io/docs/installation/openyurt-prepare.md

 ---
 title: OpenYurt Precondition
 ---
-## 0.Background
+## 1.Background

 OpenYurt need to change kubernetes component configurations to adapt to edge environment.
-The components include: Kube-Controller-Manager, CoreDNS,KubeProxy etc。
+The components include:Kube-apiserver, Kube-Controller-Manager, CoreDNS,KubeProxy etc。

-## 1. Kube-Controller-Manager Adjustment
+## 2. Kube-Controller-Manager Adjustment

 In order to make the yurt-controller-mamanger work properly, we need to turn off the default nodelifecycle controller in Kube-Controller-Manager.
 The nodelifecycle controller can be disabled by restarting the kube-controller-manager with a proper `--controllers`option.